Nursing Major: Accelerated Nursing Option, B.S.N.

 Nursing is a scientific discipline that integrates theory and evidence-based practice.
 But, it is also the art of providing compassionate care that is ethical and centered on the patient.
 Many consider it a calling.

-If you already hold a baccalaureate degree in another field and have decided it is time to heed that calling, MSU Denver’s bachelor of science in Nursing Accelerated Nursing Option (ANO) is a great choice.
+If you have a baccalaureate degree in another field and feel a calling to pursue nursing, MSU Denver’s bachelor of science in Nursing Accelerated Nursing Option (ANO) is a great choice.
 Completed in 17 months over four consecutive semesters, the Nursing ANO program is fast-paced and convenient.

-In this accelerated B.S.N. program, you’ll complete courses, laboratories and hundreds of hours of valuable clinical experiences at medical facilities throughout metropolitan Denver.
+In this accelerated B.S.N. program MSU Denver Nursing students attend classes, participate in simulation activities, practice in the skills lab, and have 765 hours of clinical experiences at various locations in metropolitan Denver.
 MSU Denver’s small classes will give you plenty of opportunity to develop working relationships with Nursing professors who embody the highest standards of practice.

 As a graduate of the bachelor of science in the Nursing ANO program, you will be eligible to apply to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and begin your nursing career.